 - Smoking affects our liver seriously.

-Here, affect is a verb which means to act on; produce an effect or change in, to have influence.
+Here, affect is a verb that means to act on; produce an effect or change in, to have influence.

 - The effect of smoking is lung disease like bronchitis.

-Here, effect is a noun which means something that is produced by an agency or cause; result; consequence.
+Here, effect is a noun that means something that is produced by an agency or cause; result; consequence.

 Alley or Ally?